PdxCodeGuild/Full-Stack-Day-Class/practice-atm.md

 # Practice: ATM
-Write a program that functions as a simple ATM.
+Write a program that functions as a simple ATM for a single account.

-Provide a simple interface to have someone:
-* Login to their account by number or open a new account.
+An account will be a class: it will have a field for the balance.

+Write functions for the account class that:
 * Deposit to the account.
 * Check if enough funds for a withdrawal.
 * Withdraw an allowed amount.
 * Calculate 0.5% interest on the account.

-Implement accounts as classes.
+Implement a user interface that lets a user pick each of those actions and updates the account.
+After each action it will print the balance.

+## Advanced
+* Save the account balance to a file after each operation.
+Read that balance on startup so the balance persists across program starts.
+* Add to each account class an account ID number.
+* Allow the user to open more than one account.
+Let them perform all of the above operations by account number.